If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 What’s open Christmas Eve in Savannah 2024?

 A good number of bars and restaurants will be open on Christmas Eve in Savannah.
 Try The Olde Pink House for a classic meal, but make your reservations well in advance.
-The Collins Quarter will be open as well, but also requries reservations.
+The Collins Quarter will be open as well, but also requires reservations.
 Six Pence Pub makes a great spot for a nightcap!Six Pence Pub storefront in Savannah Georgia with a magnolia tree growing out of the historic brick sidewalk and a bright red phone booth to the right of the door

 Savannah Vacation Guide